tiagodeoliveira/boot-mvc-data-orient-promotion/README.md

 One store has many promotions, one client "buys a sale", one sale belongs to a promotion and is done by a store.

 Since the graph database is not supported yet on spring-data-orientdb, the edges on alchemy.js visualization are created manually.

+A live demo can be seen [here](http://boot-mvc-data-orient-promotion-220c1a1c.tiagodeoliveira.svc.tutum.io:8008/)

+**Remember, it's just a POC**